gavinlyonsrepo/MAX7219_7SEG_RPI/README.md

 	3. Raspbian , Debian 12 bookworm OS, , 64 bit.
 	4. kernel : aarch64 Linux 6.1.0-rpi7-rpi-v8
 	5. bcm2835 Library 1.73 (Dependency: used for SPI, GPIO control and delays)

+## See Also

+The MAX7219_7SEG_RPI library has been amalgamated into my combined display library ['Display_Lib_RPI.'](https://github.com/gavinlyonsrepo/Display_Lib_RPI)
+This new library is under active development and should work on any Linux based single board computer.

 ## Installation